-It is with real sadness that I learned today of Alice Hoagland’s death.
-AP just released news that according to longtime family friend Amanda Mark, Hoagland died December 22 in her sleep at her home in Los Gatos, California following a battle with Addison’s disease.
+It was with real sadness that I learned of Alice Hoagland’s death.
+AP released news that according to longtime family friend Amanda Mark, Hoagland died December 22 in her sleep at her home in Los Gatos, California following a battle with Addison’s disease.

 I first met Alice by phone back in 2011 when I interviewed her about the straight parent/gay child relationship.
 We really enjoyed talking to one another.
 With the tenth anniversary of 9/11 approaching, “With You,” a feature-length documentary by Emmy award-winning documentary filmmaker, Scott Gracheff was being released about the mother/son relationship of Mark Bingham and his mother, Alice Hoagland.